saulotp/creditcard-checkout/README.md

 What did I learn?

+-bootstrap save so much time, I confess that I underestimated your potential.
--@media (max-width) solve so many problems
+-@media (max-width) solve so many problems.
--I love codeply.com
+-I love codeply.com.
--The importance to build a responsive page for all platforms
+-The importance to build a responsive page for all platforms.

 /------------------------------------------/